chipsalliance/caliptra-rtl/docs/Caliptra_rtl_verification.md

 # Scope

 This document describes the Caliptra hardware verification methodology and testbench architecture.
-This document is intended to explain how the testbenches are conceptually designed, what scenarios are covered, and how the testplan maps to actual code implementation.
+This includes explanation of how the testbenches are conceptually designed, what scenarios are covered, and how the testplan maps to actual code implementation.

 This document is intended to enable users to reproduce and extend the Caliptra testplan, but does not provide comprehensive explanation for the Testplan itself, nor does it provided tool-specific instructions or scripting guidelines for integrating the code base into a user environment.